adbedada/adversarial_attack/Attack_on_face_detection.md

 1) Impersination
 2) Dodgning

-Both attacks are done by optimizing  a softmaxloss function that gets lower if the FR detected correctly and vise versa
+Both attacks are done by optimizing  a softmaxloss function that gets lower if the FR detected correctly and vise versa.
+The success rate of these attacks ranges from 91.67 to 100% .